lucj/kernelci-docker/search/README.md

 ...
 ```

-For each raw file, a new file has been created and is ready to be used by the Elastic stack.
-If the output folder of the parser is the same as the input folder specified for the Elastic stack then each file created will first be ingested by logstash and indexed in elasticsearch.
+For each raw file, a new file has been created and is ready to be used by the EFK stack.
+If the output folder of the parser is the same as the input folder specified for the EFK stack then each file created will first be ingested by fluentd and indexed in elasticsearch.
 Each record will look like the following.

 ```
 {